About

 10

 A comprehensive approach often produces an inundation of medical options.
-I can help you differentiate the options likely to work from the options less likely to work.
+Critical thinking helps differentiate the options likely to work from the options less likely to work.

 Shared Decision Making